dereneaton/ipyrad/docs/HPC_Tunnel.rst

 and simply fixes a bug where SLURM otherwise sets this variable to something that is incompatible with jupyter.
 The ``ipnport`` is a random number between 8000-9999 that will be used to send data.
 The ``ipnip`` is the ip address of the login node that we are connected to.
-The `echo` command prints information to the log file about how to connect to our notebook once it has started.
+The ``echo`` commands simply print this information to the log file so we will know how to connect to our notebook server once it has started.

 The final two commands are the most important.
 The first starts an ``ipcluster`` instance which will ensure that we can connect to all of the requested CPUs.
-There are many ways to start this parallel client (see the ipyparallel docs), but the arguments we pass to it here should generally work for almost any system.
+There are many ways to start this parallel client (see the ipyparallel docs), but the arguments we used above should generally work for most systems.
 The final command starts the ``jupyter-notebook`` server, telling it to forward data to the port that we specified.

-Once we have the sbatch script prepared, simply submit the job to your HPC cluster's queue using the ``sbatch`` command, like this:
+Now you can submit the script to the queue using the ``sbatch`` command:

 .. code-block:: bash